Embodied Claude

 cp autonomous-mcp.json.example autonomous-mcp.json

-# Edit autonomous-mcp.json to set camera credentials
+# Edit autonomous-mcp.json to set camera credentials and sociality paths

 ```